-As students at this age are less able to manage their health conditions without the support of adults, the Elementary School has been designated as a nut-free environment.
+As students at this age are less able to manage their health conditions without the support of adults, the Elementary School has been designated as a no-nut environment.
 DAA does not serve any nuts in our cafeteria through our caterer Slices.
-Parents have been informed about our new nut free policy.
 The school has installed Epipen cases to ensure that they are in close proximity to classrooms, as well as any key areas of activity.